hjellinek/ctk-core/README.md

 The name "CTK" refers to the test framework and transport layers.
 The term "CTS" (for "Compliance Test Suite") refers to the actual server-communicating tests.
-These tests are in a maven module specific to the implementationlanguage (so far, we have only "cts-java")
+These tests are in a maven module specific to the implementation language (so far, we have only "cts-java")

-(The design is intended to allow for other JVM test frameworks such as [Spock](https://code.google.com/p/spock/).

 ### Use Cases
 This effort has two primary use cases: